Eliasmgprado/GeologicalComplexity_SMOTE/README.md

 ## Acknowledgement
 The code used for Geological Complexity is based on the works [Ford and Blenkinsop (2008)](https://www.tandfonline.com/doi/full/10.1080/08120090701581364) and [Hodkiewicz (2003)](https://research-repository.uwa.edu.au/en/publications/the-interplay-between-physical-and-chemical-processes-in-the-form)
-and the code used for SMOTE is based on the work [Chawla et al. (2002)](https://arxiv.org/pdf/1106.1813.pdf).
+and the code used for SMOTE is based on the work [imbalanced-learn](https://imbalanced-learn.readthedocs.io/).